 The higher the W/mK of the thermal paste, the better thermal conductivity it will have, which in turn means that your CPU will be cooler.

-A higher price point is definitely worth it if you have a system-specific preference for thermal paste or have a higher-end PC that requires a performance-driven thermal paste.
+A higher price point is definitely worth it if you have a system-specific preference for paste or have a higher-end PC that requires a performance-driven CPU paste.

 Pay attention to the grams of thermal paste you get for a particular price point.
 Even if something seems cheaper, you may only be getting 1-2g as compared to 4g for 1.5x the price, which in turn makes the seemingly cheaper choice more expensive.